trchopan/chop.dev/content/posts/today-i-learned.md

 ### Setting up Vue - conflict and old package {#setting-up-vue-conflict-and-old-package}

-Setting up Vue was a pain because the old package [vue-mode](https://github.com/AdamNiederer/vue-mode) <= DO NOT USE this.
+Setting up Vue was a pain because the old package [vue-mode](https://github.com/AdamNiederer/vue-mode) &lt;= DO NOT USE this.

-Vue has a new language server named [Volar](https://github.com/jadestrong/lsp-volar) <= Use this instead.
+Vue has a new language server named [Volar](https://github.com/jadestrong/lsp-volar) &lt;= Use this instead.